 - If you are unable to keep your scheduled appointment, please cancel it on our web-based scheduler.
 Instructions for canceling are posted at the top of the scheduler.
 You may call us during business hours to cancel, M-F at 479.575.6747.
 We do not accept email or voicemail cancellations.

 - Your account may only be used for documents written by you.
+You may not submit documents on behalf of other writers.
+Such abuse of tutoring time may be reported to the dean of students.

 Frequently Asked Questions